scaleoutsean/awesome-solidfire/README.md

 Q: I have a quick question about ...

-A: Please join [the NetApp community Slack](https://netapppub.slack.com/join/shared_invite/enQtNzc0MDAwNzQ5MDc2LTE4ZDQxODgwZmY3NGUwNWM2OGVkMDlkNjZjNTEzZDYwMDMwYWM1M2E4ZmNiNzYyMWE5NmVkYTMyODdlMzhhOTI) and ask your question in the `#netapp-hci` channel.
+A: Please join [the NetApp community Slack](https://join.slack.com/t/netapppub/shared_invite/zt-jdnzc1o7-Up1AIoNzZ4fEtONPG0_6Fw) and ask your question in the `#netapp-hci` channel.
 If you need more eyes on the question or already have an account at the  [NetApp Community Forum](https://community.netapp.com/t5/AFF-NVMe-EF-Series-and-SolidFire-Discussions/bd-p/flash-storage-systems-discussions) please ask there and tag your question with 'solidfire'.

-### Element Demo VM
+### SolidFire / Element Demo VM

 Q: Is Element Demo VM a simulator?